jamesformica/code3.5/src/components/pages/Learn/Articles/commonElements.md

 <span>this is some text!!!</span>
 <span>And here is some more, look, they are next to each other</span>

 >The `<span>` element is used again for normal text, however the next element will sit right next to it.
-Unlike the paragraph element is does not sure that there is a new line after it.
+Unlike the paragraph element, it does not put a new line after it.

 ---